kgogina/tip_calculator/README.md

 4. The tip amount and total bill per person will be calculated and displayed automatically.
 5. To reset all inputs and results, click the "Reset" button.

+## JavaScript Functions

+The JavaScript file `script.js` contains the following functions:

+### calculateTip()

+This function calculates the tip amount and total bill per person based on the bill amount, tip percentage, and number of people.
+It is called whenever the bill amount, tip percentage, or number of people input fields are changed.

+### displayError()

+The `displayError()` function is responsible for displaying error messages if any of the input fields have invalid or empty values.
+It is called by the `calculateTip()` function when necessary.

+### reset()

+The `reset()` function clears all the input fields and resets the tip amount and total bill per person to zero.
+It is called when the "Reset" button is clicked.

+### Event Listeners

+The JavaScript file also includes event listeners to detect changes in the input fields and button clicks:

+- `billInput.addEventListener('input', calculateTip)`
+- `tipInput.addEventListener('change', calculateTip)`
+- `peopleInput.addEventListener('input', calculateTip)`
+- `resetButton.addEventListener('click', reset)`

+These event listeners trigger the respective functions when the corresponding events occur.

+Please refer to the `script.js` file for more details and implementation of these functions.

 ## Contributing
 Contributions are welcome!
 If you have any suggestions or improvements for the project, please create a pull request.